We have more calculators to help you with your situation.

 Creating an LMI quote

-- Confirming which lenders/mortgage insurers are likely to accept your application.
+- Confirming which lenders/mortgage insurers are likely to accept your mortgage application.

-- Using the State you are in to correctly calculate the stamp duty on your LMI premium.
+- Using the state you’re in to calculate the stamp duty on your LMI premium correctly.

-- Indicating whether you may be eligible for a special discount or LMI waiver.
+- Determining whether you may be eligible for a special discount or waiver.

 If you’re ready to apply for a home loan, please call us on 1300 889 743 or enquire online.